proflage/PolSAR.jl/README.md

 PolSAR images are generally huge (small ones are 11858 X 3300), and normally can't be fully loaded in a single computer.
 The approach here is to summarize the full image into a smaller one.
 ZoomImage takes a starting pixel and creates a summarized or complete image from the given coordinates.

+This project currently supports Pauli decomposition procesing and its visuazlaition in PNG files.

 ## Usage

 The images can be downloaded in the following links: